dianed-square/goose/documentation/docs/guides/recipes/recipe-reference.md

 # Recipe Reference Guide

-Recipes are reusable goose configurations that package up a specific setup so it can be easily shared and launched by others.
+Recipes are reusable goose configurations that package instructions and settings so the setup be easily shared and launched by others.

 Recipe files can be defined in:
 - `.yaml` (recommended) and `.yml` files